Data Protection Services

 Protecting personal information is something that all companies are required to do by law.
 This may be your clients’ data, customer data, and includes your employees’ data.

 The General Protection Regulation (GDPR)

-You may have heard about the new General Data Protection Regulation (GDPR), and be worrying about whether your organisation complies.
+The General Data Protection Regulation (GDPR) and Data Protection Act 2018 are now in force and you may be worrying about whether your organisation complies.

 What does GDPR mean for your organisation?

 Through the GDPR, the EU recognises:

 - The right to private life as a universal human right and